-Before attempting to test shock absorbers make sure that all attaching bolts are tight and that the units are filled with specified fluid (par.
-6-23).
+Before attempting to test shock absorbers make sure that all attaching bolts and nuts are tight.
 Tires should be uniformly inflated to specified pressure (par.
-6-8).
+1-1).
 The chassis should be well lubricated to make sure that suspension parts are free moving.

-Test each front and rear shock absorber in turn by quickly pushing down and then lifting up on the end of car bumper adjacent to the unit being checked.
+Test each front and rear shock absorber in turn by quickly pushing down and then lifting up on the end of the car bumper adjacent to the unit being checked.
 Use the same force as near as possible on each test, and note the amount of resistance provided by the shock absorber on compression and rebound.
 A little practice on another car of the same model which has satisfactory ride control will aid in judging the amount of resistance that should exist.